-Morocco, officially the Kingdom of Morocco, is a North African country in the Maghreb region.
-Bordered by the Atlantic Ocean and Mediterranean Sea, it shares land borders with Algeria and the disputed Western Sahara.
-The population is approximately 37 million, with Islam as the official religion.
-Arabic and Berber are the official languages, while French and Moroccan Arabic are also widely spoken.
-Moroccan culture represents a blend of Arab, Berber, African, and European influences.
+Morocco, officially the Kingdom of Morocco, is a North African country in the Maghreb region with coastlines on the Atlantic Ocean and Mediterranean Sea.
+It borders Algeria to the east and the disputed Western Sahara to the south.
+Morocco also claims several Spanish exclaves.
+The population is around 37 million, with Islam as the official religion and Arabic and Berber as official languages.
+French and Moroccan Arabic are also widely spoken.
+Moroccan culture is a blend of Arab, Berber, African, and European influences.
 Rabat is the capital, while Casablanca is the largest city.

 Mohammed al-Mokhtar Soussi, a writer who played an important role in the transition to independence, was born in 1900.